user202729/tex-fast-recompile/README.md

 ## Limitations

+* While it's not necessary for the content to be well-formed UTF-8, the file encoding must be compatible with ASCII.
+(for example, UTF-16 is not compatible)

 * If VimTeX is used, the latexmk (emulation) is forcefully killed when compilation stops.
 In that case, the temporary directory is not cleaned, and over time it may clutter the temporary directory.